tim-koko/website/content/en/blog/2026-strimzi-kafka-oauth-keycloak-authorization.md

 ### Test Authorization from a Kafka CLI Pod

-Create the client configuration and test against the Kafka cluster:
+Inside the CLI Pod from the [Part 1 Authentication](https://tim-koko.ch/en/blog/strimzi-kafka-oauth-keycloak-authentication/), create the client configuration and test against the Kafka cluster:

 ```shell
 # From inside a pod with Kafka CLI tools